 |Caesar salad.
 Photo credit: stu_spivack|

-In Japan and Korea, dried anchovies use is common to prepare dashi (stock) in traditional households.
-Its essence flavours soups and sauces.
+In Japan and Korea, dried anchovies are common to prepare dashi (stock) in traditional households.
+Its essence flavors soups and sauces.

 In the coastal part of southern Indian state, Tamilnadu- nethili meen curry (நெத்திலி மீன் குழம்பு-anchovy fish curry) served over rice is a popular dish.

-Being a small, fatty fish, anchovies contains traces of heavy metals and dioxins (Polychlorinated dibenzodioxins (PCDDs)), unlike other large fish like tuna and considered safe eat up to 12 ounces (2 average meals) a week.
+Being a small, fatty fish, anchovies contain traces of heavy metals and dioxins (Polychlorinated dibenzodioxins (PCDDs)), unlike other large fish like tuna and considered safe to eat up to 12 ounces (2 average meals) a week.

 Anchovies are low in mercury and high in omega-3 fatty acids.
-WHO tolerable upper limit of mercury in food is 0.5 mg/kg of fish.
-Mean mercury concentration in anchovies is 0.016 PPM; on comparison tuna holds 0.144 PPM; 9 times more.
+WHO's tolerable upper limit of mercury in food is 0.5 mg/kg of fish.
+The mean mercury concentration in anchovies is 0.016 PPM; in comparison, tuna holds 0.144 PPM; 9 times more.
 (Medical disclaimer).

 Further reading (Links opens in new window):